ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 >
 ```

+As you can verify also, no cost is paid for the usage of the contract.

 ## What is next?

 You learned about the very basics of the contracts.
 Now it is time to into a bit more details.
 You can continue to the Sending Ethers using Contracts example.